Integrations > Authentication and SSO

 User experience:

-- User connects all tools once on centralized dashboard
+- Connect all your tools once on a centralized dashboard

-- Tools grouped into profiles (Work Profile, Personal Profile)
+- Tools get grouped into profiles (Work Profile, Personal Profile)

-- AI applications request access to entire profile via single OAuth flow
+- AI applications request access to your entire profile via single OAuth flow

 Technical implementation: